 Now, even after that decrease and that doubling, the U.S. in 2050 will still be 66% Christian and just 2.1% Muslim.
 And the government’s plan to accept refugees — certainly one of the main things, if not the main thing Stachowiak and his cohorts are concerned about — isn’t going to do anything to change that.

 Sadly, people like Stachowiak can rest easy: The State Department revealed last week that the U.S. is way behind on its refugee acceptance goals for 2016.

-Next, take a look at these Syrian Civil War photographs to see what’s fueling much of the refugee crisis worldwide.
+After learning about the fastest growing religion in the world and trends in the United States, take a look at these Syrian Civil War photographs to see what’s fueling much of the refugee crisis worldwide.